We help Microsoft-centric enterprises fully adopt the cloud & adapt to new ways of working.

 Specify a name for the booking page, e.g., ‘Parking’.

-Select a logo file for your page, I chose the classic ‘P’ sign
+Select a logo file for your page, I chose the classic ‘P’ sign.

-If you know the hours during which your parking service will be available, you can configure that here.
-Note, however, that you’ll be able to configure specific hours for each service later.
+If you know the hours during which your parking service will be available, you can configure them here.

 Add ‘staff’ members: